Price & Payment FAQ

 If the doctor sees the need for any additional treatment (e.g. an x-ray or lab test), she or he will discuss the situation and cost with you before any charge is incurred.
 For more detail, please refer to our self-pay prices page.

 What if I don’t have insurance?

-If you don’t have insurance, we accept major credit cards, cash or checks.
+If you don’t have insurance, our medical clinic accepts major credit cards, cash or checks.
 We don’t collect any fee to secure an appointment, or before we know what treatment you might need.
 Your provider will discuss treatment recommendations and costs with you, upfront.
-Your bill is settled at the end of your visit.
+Payment for the office visit will be collected at the time of service and any additional fees will be discussed with your provider and collected at the end of your visit.

 Can I get a discount?

 For self-pay patients, a discount has been applied because full payment is made at the time of service.
 For insured patients, coverage depends on your plan and deductible.

 Do I have to pay up front to make an appointment?

 There is no fee or credit card number required to secure an appointment time.
 Fees are based on the actual services you receive.